-It is not surprising that the most publicized history of the suffrage movement has ignored the vigorous social and political activism led primarily by the daughters and granddaughters of slaves.
+It is not surprising that the most publicized history of the suffrage and women’s rights movements has ignored the vigorous social and political activism led primarily by the daughters and granddaughters of slaves.
 It was conducted in parallel with the various other mostly white organizations seeking women’s suffrage.
 According to Smithsonian Historian Martha S. Jones they actually achieved the first legal vote in 1916.
 “Their’s was a unique brand of politics crafted at the crossroads of racism and sexism.
 African-American women had always made their own way.”

 “Frances Ellen Watkins Harper was in the end a political visionary: “We are all bound up in one great bundle of humanity, and society cannot trample on the weakest and feeblest of its members without receiving the curse of its own soul.”
 She demanded that black women be included as part of “one great privileged nation.”
 This was the purpose of the ballot.
 Sadly, her vision of unity failed, the movement splintered into two competing organizations.”
 Read more of the Smithsonian article by Martha S. Jones